Linaro/website/_pages/group_membership.md

 ---
 title: Group Membership
 description: >
-  Linaro has four segment groups: the Linaro Consumer Group, the Linaro Datacenter & Cloud Group, the Linaro Edge & Fog Computing Group and the Linaro IoT & Embedded Group.
+  Linaro has five segment groups: the Linaro Windows Group, the Linaro Consumer Group, the Linaro Datacenter & Cloud Group, the
+  Linaro Edge & Fog Computing Group and the Linaro IoT & Embedded Group.
 Each group has been created to help advance the Arm software ecosystem within a particular vertical.
 permalink: /membership/groups/